ShinobuDev/ShinobuDev/README.md

-- 👋 Hi, I’m @ShinobuDev
+- 👋 Hi, I’m @e43
 - 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Bash Script
+- 🌱 I’m currently learning HTML/CSS

 <!---
 ShinobuDev/ShinobuDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.